Danver97/mercatorio_paths/README.md

 - If two **sea** tiles are diagonally connected, a move is always allowed only if another **sea** tile is adjacent to **both**.

 In our library if a move between two tiles is not allowed (or does not exist like at the boundaries of the map), its weight is `None`.

-## Limitations

-- Ferries are not yet supported.
-Mainly due to lack of knowledge of how they work yet.
-- Currently no map areas are taken into account for the map traversability.
-It is not yet clear how areas affect it in the game.